NeCTAR-RC/tutorials/_volume-storage/03-create-attach.md

 ### Create a volume

-You can see your project's volume storage allocation on the `Project | Compute | Overview` page on your Nectar dashboard, e.g.
+You can see your project's volume storage allocation on the `Project` / `Compute` / `Overview` page on your Nectar dashboard, e.g.

 ![Volume allocation on Nectar Dashboard Overview]({{ site.baseurl }}/assets/images/volume-storage/volume-quota-overview.jpg)